octospacc/sitoctt/en/note/2022-08-09-Controllare-Statistiche-Interessanti-Partizioni-Linux.md

 Speaking of microSD cards: they are almost disposable, they have an extremely limited life, given that their memory chips are the waste from the manufacturing of other, higher-end memories, such as SSDs.

 What is known about their actual durability, at least of those that came out well from the factory and not of sub-brands?
-You read all sorts of things online: there are those who say that every single memory cell can withstand 10,000 rewrites, those who say that you can at most write 1,000 times the capacity of the memory before it completely fails (going into read-only mode)... no conclusion is reached.
+You read all sorts of things online: there are those who say that every single memory cell can withstand 10,000 rewrites, and those who say that you can at most write 1,000 times the capacity of the memory before it completely fails (going into read-only mode)... no conclusion is reached.

 I have had cards like the one examined today, with a capacity of 32 GB, which, apart from the almost 2 TB written since the last formatting, in my opinion has seen at least 3 TB in total in its entire life, and yet it still seems fine; and then, I've had cards that started giving problems for much less.
 Maybe it's because I used the latter with crappy file systems, like FAT32 or exFAT, and for this reason they were constantly corrupting.